AdaCore/spark2014/docs/lrm/source/statements.rst

 .. centered:: **Static Semantics**

 .. todo:: Anything to say here?
 RCC does not know.
 Any comment from SB or YM?
-Target: Milestone 3
-          version of document.
+          To be completed in the Milestone 4 version of this document.

 .. centered:: **Dynamic Semantics**